Child Custody Attorneys in Chicago

 - The willingness of each parent to facilitate and encourage the child’s relationship with the other parent.

-In certain, limited circumstances, third parties, such as grandparents and step-parents, can petition the court for certain rights, including decision-making and visitation.
-If you believe this situation may apply to you, please contact our office.
+In certain limited circumstances, third parties such as grandparents and step-parents can petition the court for certain rights, including decision-making and visitation.
+If you believe this situation may apply to you, please contact our child custody lawyers in Chicago.

 At What Age Can a Child Refuse Visitation in Illinois?